The universality of the relation between magnetic fields and star formation in galaxies: Numerical methods

-We solve the evolution of magnetic fields through a constrained transport (CT) method \citep{Teyssier2006, Fromang2006}, which ensures the solenoidal condition ($\nabla \cdot \mathbf{B} = 0$) to machine precision.
-We assume ideal MHD, with the magnetic field initialized to a uniform Biermann battery-like kinematic seed strength $B \sim 10^{-20}\,\mathrm{G}$ \citep{Martin-Alvarez2018}.
-In addition to this primordial seed, supernova (SN) feedback further amplifies the field by injecting small-scale magnetic loops \citep{Martin-Alvarez2021}, providing a sustained source of magnetisation.
-Radiative transfer uses the implementation by \cite{Rosdahl2013}, with a configuration resembling that of the \textsc{SPHINX} simulations \citep{Rosdahl2018,Rosdahl2022}, modelling three frequency bins corresponding to the ionization of H~\textsc{i} ($13.6\,{\rm eV} \lesssim \epsilon_{\rm photon} \lesssim 24.59\,{\rm eV}$), He~\textsc{i} ($24.59\,{\rm eV} \lesssim \epsilon_{\rm photon} \lesssim 54.42\,{\rm eV}$), and He~\textsc{ii} ($54.42\,{\rm eV} \lesssim \epsilon_{\rm photon}$).
-The zoom sub-volume reionization is primarily driven by self-consistent star formation, and incorporates a background model by \cite{Haardt1996}.
-We employ the cosmic rays solver implementation by \citet{Dubois2016} with the improvements by \citet{Dubois2019}, but note that the RTnsCRiMHD model has the anisotropic CR streaming deactivated (nsCR).
-The CR solver accounts hadronic and Coulomb cosmic ray cooling, and anisotropic diffusion with a constant diffusion coefficient $\kappa_{\parallel} = 3\times 10^{28} \mathrm{cm}^2 \mathrm{s}^{-1}$ \citep{Ackermann2012, Cummings2016, Pfrommer2017}.
+We solved the evolution of magnetic fields through a constrained transport (CT) method \citep{Teyssier2006, Fromang2006}, which ensures the solenoidal condition ($\nabla \cdot \mathbf{B} = 0$) to machine precision.
+We assumed ideal MHD, with the magnetic field initialised to a uniform Biermann battery-like kinematic seed strength of $B \sim 10^{-20}\,\mathrm{G}$ \citep{Martin-Alvarez2018}.
+In addition to this primordial seed, SN feedback further amplifies the field by injecting small-scale magnetic loops \citep{Martin-Alvarez2021}, providing a sustained source of magnetisation.
+Radiative transfer uses the implementation by \cite{Rosdahl2013}, with a configuration resembling that of the \textsc{SPHINX} simulations \citep{Rosdahl2018,Rosdahl2022}, modelling three frequency bins corresponding to the ionisation of H~\textsc{i} ($13.6\,{\rm eV} \lesssim \epsilon_{\rm photon} \lesssim 24.59\,{\rm eV}$), He~\textsc{i} ($24.59\,{\rm eV} \lesssim \epsilon_{\rm photon} \lesssim 54.42\,{\rm eV}$), and He~\textsc{ii} ($54.42\,{\rm eV} \lesssim \epsilon_{\rm photon}$).
+The zoom sub-volume reionisation is primarily driven by self-consistent star formation, and incorporates a background model by \cite{Haardt1996}.
+We employed the CR solver implementation by \citet{Dubois2016} with the improvements by \citet{Dubois2019}, but note that the RTnsCRiMHD model has the anisotropic CR streaming deactivated (nsCR).
+The CR solver accounts for hadronic and Coulomb CR cooling, and anisotropic diffusion with a constant diffusion coefficient of $\kappa_{\parallel} = 3\times 10^{28} \mathrm{cm}^2 \mathrm{s}^{-1}$ \citep{Ackermann2012, Cummings2016, Pfrommer2017}.